gonzofish/programming-elixir-notes/NOTES.md

     - If you write a form that cannot be reached, Elixir will tell you
   - Keep forms of the same function adjacent in a module
+- Guard clauses use `when` predicates
+  - `when` is evaluated after parameter pattern-matching is done